syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Retrieve comments from PDF annotation

-The following code example explains how to retrieve the annotation comments from the existing PDF document annotations.
+The following code example explains how to retrieve the annotation comments from the existing PDF document annotations using []().
+Load a existing PDF document using [PDFLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) class, to retrieve the annotation comments from the existing PDF document annotations using  [Comments](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfLoadedTextMarkupAnnotation.html#Syncfusion_Pdf_Interactive_PdfLoadedTextMarkupAnnotation_Comments) property.The following code snippet explain this.
 {% tabs %}

 {% highlight c# tabtitle="C#" %}